grrowl/chat/README.md

 ### Message struct:

+{
+  source: spark id

-~room    : optional?, room to broadcast to action  one of [ message*, join, leave, message, system ] message : required, text to display
+  ~room    : optional?, room to broadcast to action  one of [ message*, join, leave, message, system ] text : required, text to display

-clientDate : sent by client, only sent back to original client as confirmation serverDate : global id
+  clientDate : sent by client, only sent back to original client as acknowledgement serverDate : global id, set by server ONLY.
+}

 Messages are sent to the server with a .clientDate.
 The server will always reply with a .serverDate parameter